GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 cd  graphit_eval/eval/table7

 #first compile the generated cpp files
-#see the section below for info on parallel buids
+#see the section below for info on parallel builds
 make

 #run and benchmark the performance on both road and twitter graphs